 At any rate, as a spray paint fan, here are a few tips for achieving desired results:

-6. Rinse Dry and repeat.
 For most projects, at least two coats is necessary for adequate coverage.
 It usually takes only thirty minutes or less before the first coat is dry, but wait a little while in between coats to ensure that the first has proper dry time.
 When making drastic changes, such as coating ceramic or changing from a dark/light color to a light/dark color, use a spray primer first.
+For certain projects, you may also need to use some between-coat sandpaper to rough up the original surface to get the first layer to stick well.